Bob Woodward and Carl Bernstein, who in real life were never as adorably attractive as Robert Redford and Dustin Hoffman.

-Also Carl Bernstein, who in real life was never as adorably attractive as Dustin Hoffman.
-Though the trope does not hold true for Hugh Sloan, who was every bit as attractive IRL as the man who played him in the film (Stephen Collins).
+Though the trope does not hold true for Hugh Sloan, who was every bit as attractive in reality as the man who played him in the film (Stephen Collins).

 Adaptation Distillation: The film essentially condenses the investigation to a streamlined narrative, and takes some liberties with narrative devices (for instance, the phrase "follow the money" was invented for the film by Goldman).

 Affably Evil: Segretti seems like a decent guy when Bernstein goes to interview him.
 But then you have to realize that he sabotaged Muskie's campaign and mentored the likes of Karl Rove...

 Amoral Attorney: Segretti.
 He was college buddies with Chapin at law school.

 Averted for the most part by everyone else in the legal profession, who are shown as competent and trying to figure out just what the hell happened with a third-rate burglary.

 Autobiographical Role: Frank Wills, the security guard shown at the beginning of the film during the attempted break-in, was the actual security guard who notified authorities to the incident in real life.